Women on Skis is a non-profit program run by a group of experienced volunteer skiers who raise funds for local women’s health and social issues.

 maintain physical distancing at all times.

-register for each outing in advance via Doodle poll – and if you must cancel, contact us by 8AM
+register for each outing in advance via Doodle poll – and notify us by 8am that day if you need to cancel

 follow all instructions of your group leader

 We will be organizing no post ski activities or lunches this year.

 All participants and leaders must be fully vaccinated and a member of WOS in order to take part in this program.
 Online sign-up will be required giving us full contact tracing if needed.

 You can email a copy of your vaccination certificate to firstname.lastname@example.org or bring proof of vaccination to your first outing.

 Our all inclusive Women on Skis membership cost for 2022 is $35.
 This includes $18 for membership with Cross Country Ski Ontario (XCSO), and Nordiq Canada(NC) which covers insurance.
 If you are already a member of these organizations through another club, your fee will be adjusted accordingly.